Adding a YouTube/YouTube Shorts or Vimeo video into your email

 Supported Video Types (Read Before You Start)

-• Public YouTube videos → Supported
+Public YouTube videos → Supported

-• Public Vimeo videos → Supported
+Public Vimeo videos → Supported

-• YouTube Shorts → Not directly supported
+Public YouTube Shorts → Supported

-• Private YouTube or Vimeo videos → Not supported
+Private YouTube or Vimeo videos → Not supported

-If your video is a Short or private, jump to Adding YouTube Shorts or Private Videos below.
+If your video is private, jump to "Adding Private Videos" below.

 How to Add a public YouTube or Vimeo Video Using the Video Block

-Step.
-1 Add a Video block to your email
+Step 1.
+Add a Video block to your email

 Step 2.
 Under the Video tab, paste a public YouTube or Vimeo link into the designated area.
+You can also add YouTube Shorts links.

 Make sure to add the link starting with https:// and do not use "shortened" links.